jkriege2/JKQtPlotter/examples/simpletest_paramscatterplot/README.md

-# Example (JKQtPlotter): Scatter Graph with Parametrized Symbols/Colors {#JKQtPlotterParamScatter}
+# Example (JKQTPLotter): Scatter Graph with Parametrized Symbols/Colors {#JKQTPLotterParamScatter}
-This project (see `./examples/simpletest_paramscatterplot/`) demonstrates the capabilities of `JKQTPxyParametrizedScatterGraph`.
-This graph class plots symbol&line-graphs, juts like [`JKQTPxyLineGraph`](../simpletest_symbols_and_styles/) and in addition modifies several properties of each plot point by data from an additional column.
+This project (see `./examples/simpletest_paramscatterplot/`) demonstrates the capabilities of `JKQTPXYParametrizedScatterGraph`.
+This graph class plots symbol&line-graphs, juts like [`JKQTPXYLineGraph`](../simpletest_symbols_and_styles/) and in addition modifies several properties of each plot point by data from an additional column.
 These properties can be modified:
 - symbol size
 - symbol type
 - symbol/line color